Special Education

 Utah Code Special Education (53E-7) This is the section of Utah Code that applies to Special Education, its general provisions as well as the Carson Smith Opportunity Scholarship.

-Title I, Title III, Section 504, Title IX, Title VI
+Title I, Title II, Title III, Title IV, Title VI, Title Section 504, Title IX, Title VI

 The ESEA provides federal funding for education programs including: